-School Name: West Melton School School Number: 3587 Strategic Aim: Learners to be achieving 'at or above' the National Standards for Reading, Writing and Mathematics Annual Aim: 83% of learners will be achieving 'at or above' the National Standards for Writing Target: Target 1.
-To accelerate the progress of seven Year 3 learners from below to at the expected curriculum level in Writing by the end of 2020 Target 2.
-To accelerate the progress of 22 Year 3 and 4 learners from below to at the expected curriculum level in Writing by the end of 2020 Target 3.
-To accelerate the progress of 26 Year 5 and 6 learners from below to at the expected curriculum level in Writing by the end of 2020 Target 4.
-To accelerate the progress of 10 Year 5 and 6 learners from below to at the expected curriculum level in Writing by the end of 2020 Target 5.
-To accelerate the progress of 10 Year 7 learners from below to at the expected curriculum level in Writing by the end of 2020 Baseline Data: Writing The aim for the end of 2019 was to increase the number of learners achieving 'at or above' the expected curriculum level for Writing to 83%.
-This was not achieved, with 80% of learners meeting the aim - a deficit of 3% 82% of Māori learners are working 'at or above' the expected curriculum level 75% of Pasifika learners are working 'at or above' the expected curriculum 88% of Female learners were 'at or above' the expected curriculum level in Writing 27% of Male learners were working 'well below or below' the expected curriculum level in Writing 15% of Year 3 learners were working 'well below or below' the expected curriculum level in Writing 35% of Year 4 learners were working 'well below or below' the expected curriculum level in Writing 21% of Year 6 learners were working 'well below or below' the expected curriculum level in Writing 38% of Year 7 leaners were working 'well below or below' the expected curriculum level in Writing 38% of Year 8 learners were working 'well below or below' the expected curriculum level in Writing 33% of Year 8 learners were working 'well below or below' the expected curriculum level in Writing
+School Name: West Melton School School Number: 3587 Strategic Aim: Learners to be achieving 'at or above' the National Star ndards for Reading, Wr riting and Mathematics Annual Aim: 80% of learners will be achieving 'at or above' the I National Standards for Writing Target: Target 2.
+To accelerate the progress of 7 Year 4 learned Target 3.
+To accelerate the progress of 11 Year 5 learned Target 4.
+To accelerate the progress of 12 Year 6 learned rs from below to at the ers from below to at th ers from below to at th ne expected curriculum level in Writing by the end of 2021 e expected curriculum level in Writing by the end of 2021 ne expected curriculum level in Writing by the end of 2021 ne expected curriculum level in Writing by the end of 2021 e expected curriculum level in Writing by the end of 2021 Baseline Data: Writing The aim for the end of 2020 was to increase the to 83%.
+This was not achieved, with 78% of learners med.
+77% of Māori learners are working 'at or above' to 75% of Pasifika learners are working 'at or above' the 86% of Female learners were 'at or above' the 69% of Male learners were working 'well below 22% of Year 3 learners were working 'well below 13% of Year 4 learners were working 'well below 37% of Year 5 learners were working 'well below 40% of Year 6 learners were working 'well below 47% of Year 7 leaners were working 'well below 26% of Year 8 learners were working 'well below 26% of Year 8 learners were working 'well below 26% of Year 8 learners were working 'well below the expected curriculum of the expected curricul n level evel in Writing ed curriculum level in Writing cted curriculum level in Writing